-When it comes to bottle feeding your baby, it can be tricky to figure out which teat type and size to choose for your little one, or when it might be time to move up to the next teat level.
+When it comes to bottle feeding your baby, it can be tricky to figure out which teat type and size to choose, or when it might be time to move up to the next teat level.

-We’ve put together this handy ‘asked and answered’ guide for parents to help you understand the different sizes, styles, and flow rates of baby bottle teats so you can cater to your baby’s unique feeding style.
+We’ve put together this handy ‘asked and answered’ guide for parents to help you understand the different sizes, styles, and flow rates of baby bottle teats.

 However, newborns can feed anywhere between 8-12 times over a 24-hour period.
-So, if you’re bottle feeding a newborn, then it’s a good bet to opt for 4-6 bottles and teats to get started with, then see how you go from there.
+So, if you’re bottle feeding a newborn, then it’s a good bet to opt for four to six bottles and teats to get started with, then see how you go from there.

 You can use the age brackets of each teat size to gauge when it’s time to move up a size and/or flow rate, but your baby will also let you know when it’s time to change, or even if you’ve moved up too quickly.

-Baby signs that it’s time to move up a teat size:
+Signs that it’s time to move up a teat size...

 Becoming impatient or aggravated when eating